The Centre for Net Positive Health and Climate Solutions is focused on

-At The Net Positive Centre, we focus on what’s possible — turning the climate challenge into an opportunity to support healthier lives and to improve the environment.
+At the Net Positive Centre, we focus on what’s possible — turning the climate challenge into an opportunity to support healthier lives and to improve the environment.

 Climate change is an urgent health issue that’s reshaping how we live, from rising heat, shifting disease patterns, and mental health stress.